ABOUT THE SERIES

 Each episode blends biting humor with moments of softness, tapping into the emotional rollercoaster of life in your 20s and 30s.
-As the characters stumble through hookups, heartbreaks, and hard truths, they lean on each other and their own evolving sense of self to navigate a dating scene that’s more digital than dependable.
+As the characters stumble through hookups, heartbreaks, therapy sessions, and hard truths, they lean on each other—and their own evolving sense of self—to navigate a dating scene that's more digital than dependable.

 THE CONCEPT

 What if your love life was just as complicated as your group chat?
 In City of Hearts, dating isn't just a subplot—it's the battlefield, the therapy session, the comedy club, and the mirror.
-With each character representing a different approach to love, from the hopeless romantic to the emotionally unavailable, the show explores how we date, how we heal, and how we self-sabotage.
+With six leads representing different approaches to love—from the hopeless romantic to the emotionally unavailable, the serial dater to the commitment-phobe—the show explores how we date, how we heal, and how we self-sabotage.

 CREATOR'S MISSION

 Created by Nigerian-American actress, writer, and producer Mercy Ojo, City of Hearts is rooted in her personal experiences with dating, culture, and connection in Los Angeles.
-Her mission is to tell stories that center complex women of color who are vulnerable, funny, flawed, and fully human.
+Her mission is to tell stories that center complex, multidimensional characters—especially women of color—who are vulnerable, funny, flawed, and fully human.
 With a strong visual identity and bold femme fatale energy, Mercy infuses each scene with authenticity, cultural texture, and style.

-Her goal with this series is to create space for nuanced storytelling that reflects the real emotional spectrum of millennial and Gen Z women navigating love, ambition, identity, and survival in a world that rewards performance over vulnerability.
+Her goal with this series is to create space for nuanced storytelling that reflects the real emotional spectrum of millennials and Gen Z navigating love, ambition, identity, and survival in a world that rewards performance over vulnerability.
+City of Hearts refuses to sanitize the mess—it embraces it, explores it, and finds the beauty in it.

 WHO IT'S FOR